mathemage/FUP-programming-exam/Exam3/3-Trie/README.md

 Note, however, that the trie does not contain the empty string nor `o, ou, m, mu`.
 A string is only 'present' in the trie when the node that ends the string is black.

-Write a module `Trie` in haskell provides the functionality of a trie.
+Write a module `Trie` in haskell that provides the functionality of a trie.
 The trie will be encoded as follows:

 ```haskell